Girl Slaves of Morgana Le Fay: Plot

 Two young women, Anna and Françoise, travel by car through the Auvergne.
-Having run out of gas near an odd village, they spend the night in a barn where they make love.
+Having run out of gas near an odd village, they spend the night in a barn where they have sex.
 The next morning, Anna is gone and a dwarf in medieval garb guides Françoise through a forest (later identified as Brocéliande) to a lake, where a magic canoe carries her to an island, and then to a castle where scantily clad women frolic and kiss, overseen by the dwarf Gurth.
 Françoise is interviewed by Morgan le Fay and bathed by some of her women.
 Gurth reveals in a monologue that he procures the women for Morgan and has aspirations to take over.

 During dinner, Morgan and Françoise discuss love and beauty, and Morgan reveals that time is at her command.
 Afterward, she proceeds to caress and kiss Françoise, while her women wonder if they have been forgotten.
 Morgan offers immortality and beauty; if the offer is not accepted, a life of abjection among a group of older women is the victim's lot.
 Anna, tied up in the basement, accepts the offer, but Françoise escapes to look for the boat.
 She manages to swim across, only to find Morgan waiting for her on the other side, wherever she turns; she takes her back to her castle and promises to teach her magic.

 Françoise, however, schemes with Gurth to escape, and a feast the next day appears to be a good occasion to get a magic necklace and other items together.
-Dances are performed and groups of women engage in various kinds of lovemaking; Françoise makes love to the woman who has the magic tunic, and runs off with it.
+Dances are performed and groups of women engage in various kinds of sex; Françoise has sex with the woman who has the magic tunic, and runs off with it.
 The necklace has also been stolen.
 Françoise, now in the tunic which renders her invisible and wearing the necklace (which controls the boat), needs only Morgan's topaz globe, without which she cannot leave the forest.
 Gurth is accused, and sentenced to blindness, muteness, and leglessness.
 He gives Françoise his "ring of life" so he will die and she will be able to escape; he dies instantly and Françoise escapes from the castle and boards the boat.
 Gurth's horse appears and Françoise rides off, ending up in the village, just in time for a funeral procession.
 However, she calls out for Morgan, who is there immediately.
 Morgan takes her back to the barn, where Anna is sleeping still with Françoise, being watched now by Françoise.